 In addition to keeping your website simple and secure, The Web and I recommends small businesses follow these tips:

-- Interact — Blogs should be interactive, with links to share on social networks as well as a mechanism to comment on appropriate posts and pages.
+Interact: Blogs should be interactive, with links to share on https://www.businessnewsdaily.com as well as a mechanism to comment on appropriate posts and pages.
 Comment moderation helps ensure that only legitimate responses are approved as comments.

-- Keep it safe— You need excellent security for your website against hackers.
+Keep it safe: You need https://www.businessnewsdaily.com against hackers.
 A business can be ruined with careless handling of information, but well-deployed and maintained high-quality security can reflect well upon a business.

 "All 15 of these are focused on making content accessible to search engines and people in the industry, who will be reading your content," Low said.